Mediacorp 5: Television Singapura/RTS

 While many viewers found television as a source of entertainment, the real purpose of the new service was a mere tool against supporters of communism who were against Singapore's merger with Malaysia.
 The first newsreader on launch night was Steven Lee, while the first newsreel (Berita Singapura) was read by Harry Crabb, who later appeared in the regular bulletins.
-The news division was assisted by Australian David Prior, who trained train locals in the field of television journalism.
+The news division was assisted by Australian David Prior, who trained locals in the field of television journalism.
 At the time, it was projected that Prior would stay with TV Singapura for two years.
 Continuity announcers were also a central part of the staff, primarily appearing at start-up and at closedown delivering the schedule.
 Among the initial set of announcers were Mildred Appaduray (English), Kamala Dorai (Tamil), Hsu Fong Lim (Mandarin) and Zaiton Haji Mohamed (Malay).

 On 2 April 1963, the channel was formally inaugurated by President Yusof Ishak as TV Singapura Channel 5.
 It expanded its broadcast day to four hours per-night, broadcasting from 7:15 p.m. to 11:15 p.m.
 SGT in the four official languages.
 By the time of the launch of the regular service, TV sets were now available in 7000 households, per a Straits Times survey.
 A bespoke "second" channel opened on AM radio (1370 kHz) in June providing a second audio track for selected programming.
 On 31 August 1963, a second channel, Channel 8, began test broadcasts.

 In January 1964, Channel 5 and 8 became regional affiliates of TV Malaysia.
 Television advertising started on 15 January the same year.
 Following Singapore's separation from Malaysia, Channel 5 and Channel 8 became part of the new state broadcaster Radio Television Singapore, and was subsequently rebranded as RTS Channel 5.
 The first post-independence Grand Prix was held in Singapore was carried by the channel.
 A fire hit TV Singapura's main studio on 16 August 1965, affecting its schedule.
 Both channels moved to Television Centre on Caldecott Hill on 26 August 1966.
 As late as that period, the RTS channels were still known in some way as TV Singapura.
-The relocation was marked with a variety show, PAestarama, and an extension of its on-air hours.
+The relocation was marked with a variety show, Pestarama, and an extension of its on-air hours.

 Beginning 30 March 1973, RTS divided its language-based programming between the two channels, with Channel 5 becoming responsible for English and Malay programmes (after having broadcast in all four official languages since its launch).